-You are considering a trip to St. Petersburg, Russia in the nearest future, but can’t decide on what places to visit in this marvelous city?
-When planning a vacation to a new country it is highly essential to make priorities in the tourist activities, so that you didn’t waste your time.
+Are you planning a trip to St. Petersburg, Russia soon, but can’t decide on what places to visit in this marvellous city?
+It is important to make priorities in the tourist activities, so that you didn’t waste your time.
 St. Petersburg is the artistic and cultural capital of the country, and has a lot to share.
-In this article we are offering you to overview top 10 St Petersburg tourist attractions.
+In this article we overview Top 10 St Petersburg Tourist Attractions.

 The first thing on your wish-list will probably become The State Hermitage.
-Being the biggest museum in Russia it houses over 3 million precious exhibits in different spheres of art: paintings, sculptures, applied art, glasswork, porcelain, embroidery, ancient artifacts… The list can go on forever.
-No wonder why it occupies so many buildings: The Hermitage is not just The Winter Palace, but a number of structures forming the Main Museum Complex: The Winter Palace and a couple of buildings that were constructed later in the 18-19th hundreds, including the Small Hermitage.
+Being the biggest museum in Russia, it houses over 3 million precious exhibits in different spheres of art: painting, sculpture, applied art, glasswork, porcelain, embroidery, ancient artefacts… The list can go on forever.
+No wonder why it occupies so many buildings.
+The Hermitage is not just The Winter Palace, but a number of structures forming the Main Museum Complex: The Winter Palace and a couple of buildings that were constructed later in the 18-19th hundreds.
 It is the most well-known gem, located in the heart of St. Petersburg, that attracts thousands of visitors every day.
 Don’t miss a chance and visit The Hermitage without wasting your time in lines.
 With an accredited tour company like Hello Russia Tours you can get a skip-the-line admission to Russia’s finest museum.
 Find more details about our private tour to the Hermitage on our website.